Our team

 Mike regularly advises both clubs and lenders on financing work including on a range of receivables transactions in football.
 He also works with high-growth technology companies as part of the Northridge TRACK initiative and has particular experience acting for athlete investors participating in early stage fundraising rounds.

-Mike has completed the BASL/De Montfort Law School Diploma in Sports Law and Practice and is ranked as a “Rising Star” in Legal 500 for Sport.
+Mike has completed the BASL/De Montfort Law School Diploma in Sports Law and Practice and is ranked as a “Next Generation Partner” in Legal 500 for Sport.

 Ian Lynam